ervinn/windowsPopup/README.md

 - http://www.hardcomsoft.com/ervin/angularJS/windowsPopup/windowsPopup.js
 - http://www.hardcomsoft.com/ervin/angularJS/windowsPopup/windowsPopupConfig.js

-Note : do not use the above two links for production applications, the availability and performance of that server is not guaranteed.
+_NOTE_: do not use the above two links in production applications, the availability and performance of that server is not guaranteed.

 ###### Description :
 One page applications developed by AngularJS is starting to look like a normal GU desktop application.
 However in a desktop application usually you need to open secondary windows to change some properties, or do some changes related the application running.